 Financial Leverage Definition

-Financial leverage is the amount of debt that an entity uses to buy more assets.
-Leverage is employed to avoid using too much equity to fund operations.
-An excessive amount of financial leverage increases the risk of failure, since it becomes more difficult to repay debt.
+Financial leverage is the use of debt to buy more assets.
+Leverage is employed to increase the return on equity.
+However, an excessive amount of financial leverage increases the risk of failure, since it becomes more difficult to repay debt.

 The financial leverage formula is measured as the ratio of total debt to total assets.
 As the proportion of debt to assets increases, so too does the amount of financial leverage.
 Financial leverage is favorable when the uses to which debt can be put generate returns greater than the interest expense associated with the debt.
 Many companies use financial leverage rather than acquiring more equity capital, which could reduce the earnings per share of existing shareholders.

 Enhanced earnings.
 Financial leverage may allow an entity to earn a disproportionate amount on its assets.

 However, financial leverage also presents the possibility of disproportionate losses, since the related amount of interest expense may overwhelm the borrower if it does not earn sufficient returns to offset the interest expense.
 This is a particular problem when interest rates rise or the returns from assets decline.

 The unusually large swings in profits caused by a large amount of leverage increase the volatility of a company's stock price.
 This can be a problem when accounting for stock options issued to employees, since highly volatile stocks are considered to be more valuable, and so create a higher compensation expense than would less volatile shares.